DocsUser Guide

 Exporting to CSV

 Any filtered view can be exported as a CSV file.
 Click the Export CSV button in the toolbar.
-The export respects all active filters and returns up to 10,000 rows.
+The export respects active filters and endpoint limits.

 Instance detail page

 Click any instance row to open the detail page.
-It shows all price variants (on-demand, spot, all reserved terms), specs, architecture, network, storage info, and links to the provider's official pricing page.
+It shows all price variants (on-demand, spot, all reserved terms), specs, architecture, network, storage info, and provider/source context where available.
 From there you can add the instance to a compare board or create a price alert.

 Find Similar

-On any instance detail page, click Find Similar to instantly run a catalog search with ±20% vCPU and memory tolerance.
+On any instance detail page, click Find Similar to run a catalog search with +/-20% vCPU and memory tolerance.
 This is useful for exploring right-sized alternatives across providers.

 Compare